When applying for overseas teaching positions, you need to consider many aspects of the job search that don’t apply to a regular job search.

-Normally after you are offered a job, you will have to look into applying for the correct visa or work permit that will allow you to work legally in the country.
+Normally after you are offered a job, you will have to apply for the correct visa or work permit that will allow you to work legally in the country.
 Some countries and schools will specify which permit is necessary, so make sure to ask your hiring contact beforehand.

 Salaries, Taxes, and the Cost of Living

-When looking for a job aboard, make sure to take into account the cost of living as it applies to your salary.
-Many countries may seem like they offer quite low salaries, but these same countries could also have incredibly low costs of living as well as low tax rates.
+When looking for a job abroad, make sure to consider the cost of living as it applies to your salary.
+Many countries may seem like they offer quite low salaries, but these same countries could also have meager living and low tax rates.
 Some schools will also offer to pay for your room and board, which will allow your salary to go towards food and spending money.

 Depending on where you are traveling, there could be different diseases that you have not been immunized against.
-Whenever traveling to a foreign country, it is a good idea to visit your doctor to get any necessary shots, as well as an overall check-up to ensure you are healthy before traveling.
-While in the country, it is good to invest in some form of health insurance to protect you from any misfortune.
+Whenever traveling to a foreign country, it is a good idea to visit your doctor to get any necessary shots and an overall check-up to ensure you are healthy before traveling.
+While in the country, it is good to invest in health insurance to protect you from any misfortune.

-Depending on where the school is located in the country, you can end up either working in the downtown core, or in a very rural area.
+Depending on where the school is located in the country, you can either work in the downtown core or a very rural area.
 So depending on where you are stationed, your transportation needs will vary.
-Find out how well the public transportation systems are run and look into whether or not you will need to purchase, lease, or rent a vehicle.
+Find out how well the public transportation systems are run and look into whether you will need to purchase, lease, or rent a vehicle.

-If you are wishing to submit to teaching jobs aboard, start with a quality resume focused on international positions.
+If you wish to submit to teaching jobs abroad, start with a quality resume focused on international positions.